Contents

 Am I guaranteed a hardship arrangement?

-We must consider all applications for financial hardship assistance, however, we are not obliged to agree to enter into financial hardship arrangements.
-If you ask for financial hardship assistance, we will consider your circumstances to work out what sort of support is suitable for your circumstances.
+We must consider all applications for financial hardship assistance, however, we aren't obliged to agree to enter into financial hardship arrangements.
+If you ask for financial hardship assistance, we'll consider your circumstances to work out what sort of support is suitable for your circumstances.
 It will depend on NAB’s assessment of your financial circumstances and why your repayments are overdue.

-If we don’t agree to provide a financial hardship arrangement, we will explain why in writing.
-If you do not agree or feel our decision is not reasonable and fair, you can lodge a complaint with NAB or with the Australian Financial Complaints Authority (AFCA).
+If we don’t agree to provide a financial hardship arrangement, we'll explain why in writing.
+If you don't agree or feel our decision is not reasonable and fair, you can lodge a complaint with NAB or with the Australian Financial Complaints Authority (AFCA).

 Why should I agree to a financial hardship arrangement offered to me?